 The puppy formula contains Chicken and Chicken Meal as their core meat ingredients, which seem to be a prevalent theme throughout this article.

 This persistent use of Chicken is likely due to it’s low-cost and the nutrition it offers.
 The proportion of protein and fat in this formula is not as high as some of its competitors, but it is still satisfactory and suitable for the average puppy.

 The formula makes use of an extensive range of vegetable and starch ingredients, much like the adult formula, including Sweet Potatoes, Fava Beans, Chickpeas, and others.

 However, the formula does not make use of vegetable by-products such as Pea Protein or Pea Flour.
 This absence is a notable improvement on the adult formula and is not a feature that many of the formulas showcased in this article have.

-The above mentioned Large Breed Puppy With Chicken & Brown Rice from Simply Nourish fills this niche and is specially designed for large breed puppies.
-The formulas core ingredients are Chicken, Chicken Meal, Brown Rice, and Oatmeal.
+The formula’s core ingredients are Chicken, Chicken Meal, Brown Rice, and Oatmeal.
 The Chicken Ingredients provide a satisfactory proportion of protein and fat that should be suitable for the average large breed puppy.

 Best Cheap Senior Dog Food

 Affordable Senior dog food is in short supply, and only a few brands could provide a formula worthy of discussion.
 However, another potential option is a formula from Victor.